 Every Day is NOT a “Homework” Day

-I would often challenge students to extend their learning at home as well.
-You can read more about extending learning in this post – Homework in Elementary Music Classes, Really?
+You can challenge students to extend their learning at home as well.
+Read more about extending learning at home in this post – Homework in Elementary Music Classes, Really?

 Music Classes Provide REAL Learning